-The better your drums sound, the better your beat is going to sound.
-To create drums that sound great, you to need to spend more time then just purchasing drum sounds and loops online.
-The best way to create great drums is to create your own library.
-In this two part post post I am going to explain why you should create a personal drum library and how to make it.
+The better your drums sound, naturally; better your beat is going to sound.
+To create a variety of unique drums that sound great and are original, you need to spend more time then just sampling and purchasing drum sounds and loops.
+The best way to create original quality drum sounds is to create your own library.
+In this two part post post I am going to explain why you should create a personal drum library, and how to make it.

 Why Every Producer Should Create Their Own Drum Library

 The sound quality of your drums will allow you to excel over your competitors.
-Who know’s how drum kits online record their drum sounds, or even if the drum sounds are real (i.e. not synthesized drum sounds created on music software).
-Some of the drum kits you purchase online are also bootlegged from other drum kits, adding even more inadequacy.
+Who know’s how the drum kits online you have purchased recorded their drum sounds.
+Maybe some of their drum sounds are not live drum recordings. (i.e. not synthesized drum sounds created on music software).
+Some of the drum kits you purchase online are also bootlegged from other drum kits as well, adding even more inadequacy.

 The Ability To Create Specific Drums For Each Track

 This is probably the most important reason why you should create your own drum library.
 By having the ability to create specific drum sounds for each track, your music is going to sound exponentially better.
 For example, if you want to produce a laid back RnB track you could record yourself lightly taping the snare drum and lightly playing a hi-hat.
 Trying to find drum samples as simple as this can be quite a task.

 There are yet so many producers that use the same drums sounds.
 This is something that you want to steer clear from.
 Though some people use similar drum sounds for people to recognize their beats.
 It diminishes your uniqueness and originality as an artist.
 For example, take a producer who uses the same sounds over and over.
 You can easily point out who produced the track.
 Now listen to a J Dilla track.
 He never uses the same drum sounds.
 However, the uniqueness and originality of his production allows him to be easily recognized as a producer.
 That is what you want to accomplish with your production! 🙂